chef-boneyard/chef-web-docs-2016/chef_master/source/install_manage.rst

 Upgrade the Server
 =====================================================
-The |chef manage| server can be upgraded as part of a standalone or high availability configuration.
+The |chef manage| add-on can be upgraded as part of a standalone or high availability configuration:

-To upgrade the |chef manage| server:

 #.
 Contact |company_name| and get the package that is appropriate for your |chef server oec| server's platform and operating system.